-Another alternative explanation of our findings is that participants in Experiments 1 and 2 completely ignored the shapes of the objects given that they were completely task-irrelevant.
+Another alternative explanation of our findings is that participants in Experiments 1 and 2 completely ignored the shapes of the objects given that they were completely task irrelevant.
 As such, they may have tried to simply remember the colors in each position.
-There is evidence that remembering associations consume more working memory capacity than storing individual features (Allen et al., 2006; Brockmole & Logie, 2013; Fougnie et al., 2010; Vergauwe et al., 2014), thus this strategy would produce better memory than trying to use this irrelevant information to boost memory through elaboration.
+There is evidence that remembering associations consume more working memory capacity than storing individual features (Allen et al., 2006; Brockmole & Logie, 2013; Fougnie et al., 2010; Vergauwe et al., 2014); thus, this strategy would produce better memory than trying to use this irrelevant information to boost memory through elaboration.
 One remedy to this situation would be to also require memory for the objects.

-Lastly, we cannot ascertain whether the inexistence of an elaboration effect on visual memory is unique for working memory.
-For verbal memory, elaboration was found to benefit only episodic long-term memory but not working memory (Bartsch et al., 2018, 2019; Bartsch & Oberauer, 2021).
-Data on visual memory is still lacking.
+Last, we cannot ascertain whether the inexistence of an elaboration effect on visual memory is unique for working memory.
+For verbal memory, elaboration was found to benefit only episodic long-term memory but not working memory (Bartsch & Oberauer, 2021; Bartsch et al., 2019, 2018).
+Data on visual memory are still lacking.
 Experiment 3 was designed to address these issues.

 Experiment 3 examined the role of three alternative explanations of our findings.
 First, we included additional control conditions that did not involve restricting the range of object colors into either congruent or incongruent.
-We included two control conditions: (a) neutral objects, i.e. objects that are not strongly associated with a specific color, for example a shoe; and (b) abstract shapes, i.e., relatively novel shapes draw from the continuous shape-wheel (see A. Y. Li et al., 2020) which should likewise not have a prior history with a specific color.
-These control conditions allowed us to assess the possibility that elaboration improved memory in congruent and incongruent trials alike thereby preventing us from measuring an elaboration benefit in Experiments 1 and 2.
+We included two control conditions: (a) neutral objects, that is, objects that are not strongly associated with a specific color (e.g., a shoe), and (b) abstract shapes, that is, relatively novel shapes drawn from the continuous shape wheel (see A. Y. Li et al., 2020), which should likewise not have a prior history with a specific color.
+These control conditions allowed us to assess the possibility that elaboration improved memory in congruent and incongruent trials alike, thereby preventing us from measuring an elaboration benefit in Experiments 1 and 2.